Your GP team is a vital part of your asthma care

 Once you’ve officially made your complaint you can expect an acknowledgement within three days telling you how long the NHS expects it will take to investigate.

-When they’ve looked into it you’ll get a response outlining their findings and any actions that will be taken or changes made as a result.
+When your complaint has been investigated you’ll get a response outlining the findings and any actions that will be taken or changes made as a result.
 You’ll also be told if no further action will be taken, and why.

-Read your response carefully to make sure you’re happy with it, that it answers all your questions, and that the follow-up actions are clear.
+Read the response carefully to make sure you’re happy with it, that it answers all your questions, and that the follow-up actions are clear.

 If you’re not happy with the result…

 You can decide to take things further.
-All four nations have an Ombudsman to deal with unresolved complaints.
-Find out about complaints procedures in your area and how to take things further.
+England, Scotland, Wales and Northern Ireland all have an ombudsman to deal with unresolved complaints.

-You can call the Helpline on 0300 222 5800 to speak to one of our friendly expert asthma nurses (Mon - Fri; 9am - 5pm).
-They can give you advice about the care you need for your asthma, and how you can make sure you get it.
+You can call the Asthma UK Helpline on 0300 222 5800 to speak to one of our friendly expert asthma nurses or message them via WhatsApp on 07378 606728 (Monday-Friday, 9am-5pm).
+They can give you advice about the care you need for your asthma, and how you can make sure you get it from your healthcare providers.
 For example, they could suggest a list of questions to ask your GP to help you open up a conversation and address your concerns.